search

 Print

-My most fave track by The Distillers is actually “LA Girl”.
-Fast, forceful, abrasive, Joan Jett and the Blackhearts on steroid, like Patti Smith fronting The Damned.
-Too bad, I couldn’t find the high def version of the video.
-But this one is still as badass af, The Distillers performing “Drain the Blood” live at Reading Festival, 2004.
+My most favourite track by The Distillers is actually “LA Girl”.
+Fast, forceful, abrasive—Joan Jett and the Blackhearts on steroids, like Patti Smith fronting The Damned.
+Too bad I couldn’t find the high def version of the video.
+But this one is still as badass af: The Distillers performing “Drain the Blood” live at the Reading Festival, 2004.

-Vice considers Coral Fang as one of the 2000s best albums.
-It was rated the 7th best album of 2003 by Kerrang!
-It was ranked number 20 on 𝘘 magazine’s Recording of the Year list in 2003.
+Vice considers Coral Fang to be one of the top albums of the 2000s.
+Kerrang! ranked it as the seventh best album of 2003.
+In the same year, it was named number 20 on Q magazine’s Recording of the Year list.

 Have a fast, forceful, and abrasive Sunday, y’all!